Mahur, Maharashtra

 This was built Khandkya Ballal Shah by Gond kingdom of Chandrapur.
 This fort is quite large, but very few visitors travel inside.

 History

 Mahur finds mention in the ancient Devi Bhagawatam as "Matripura" or "Matapur", where it is mention as one of the famous pilgrimages.
 In Devi Gita the final and most important chapter of the text, it is mentioned as one of the important places of Shakti worship:

 "Devi spoke:...
 I am now telling something out of My affection to My Bhaktas...
 Matripura or "Matapur" in the Sahyadri mountain; here the Devi Renuka or Matapur Niwasini Jagdamba Devi dwells..."

-Appasaheb Deshmukh was the ruler of Mahur sarkar and the sardar of gond King in the 12th century AD.
+Appasaheb Deshmukh was the ruler of Mahur sarkar and the sardar of gond King in the 12th century CE.
 Bharat Ratn Nanaji Deshmukh was his descendant.